RebecaStroh/EmployeeManagementApp/README.md

 ### Cloud Functions

 - **Function:**
-  - Cloud Functions are used for server-side operations such as data processing and integration with other services.
+  - Firebase Cloud Functions are used for server-side operations such as data processing and integration with other services.
   - They act as an intermediary layer between the frontend and the database, managing requests and responses.

 ### Realtime Database